 (5) There is a minor bug that affects sort order on search results; by default the results will be displayed in ascending alphabetical order by editor name, which works correctly, however for a single editor the videos may not be in any logical order (i.e. also in alphabetical order, which would make the most sense).
 There is an easy workaround for this — go to the Database Management functions, choose “Merge databases”, and select “blank_template.xls”.
 This will merge your working database with a blank one, so no videos will be added or modified, but in that process there is some code which sorts the entries first by editor name, and then alphabetically by video title.
 Upon searching again, all videos should be sorted alphabetically, grouped by editor.

 (6) If you delete one or more videos from the database from the video edit window, weird things can happen if you try to search again right away, or try to click on things in the search results window.
-Simply go back to the home window and search again if you find that the program isn’t responding when it should be in these cases.
+Simply go back to the home window and search again (or simply click the blue “Refresh” text at the top of the search options window) if you find that the program isn’t responding when it should be in these cases.

 (7) On some of the older videos in the Genome Project database (release dates in 1990 or earlier), the search results show the correct release dates, but when you click the video title to edit them, the dates are off.
 Not entirely sure why this is, but it doesn’t appear to affect any other videos in the database.